fangdreth/MBAACC-Extended-Training-Mode/README.md

 Yes.
 Concerto is just an external program for CCCaster, so it will work just fine.

 ### I found a bug, how do I report it?
-You can join our Discord linked above, or send a message to Fang___
+You can join our Discord linked above, or send a message to Fang

-### "Looking for MBAA.exe..." when MBAA.exe is already open
+### "Please launch Melty Blood with CCCaster..." when MBAA.exe is already open
 Check Task Manager too see if you have a zombie MBAA.exe process running.
 You may have to restart your computer to kill this program.

 ### "VCRUNTIME140.dll" was not found
 This means your VC++ redistributable is missing or needs repaired.
 There are step-by-step instructions on Google, so you're best off searching this error to find the best way to fix it.

 ### MBAA crashes as soon as I open the mod
-There is a good chance this is being caused by your DirectX installation.
-Try to reinstall DirectX if you can, and if you still have this problem, please reach out and we can try to help you.
+There is a good chance this is being caused by your DirectX9 installation.
+Try to reinstall DirectX9 if you can, and if you still have this problem, please reach out and we can try to help you.

-### Some of my settings change on their own
-This is most likely because you are using the HITS UNTIL BURST option.
-This setting requires MANUAL for the dummy and INFINITE for the meter, and turning HITS UNTIL BURST on automatically changes these.

-### The hitboxes are being glitchy
-More than likely this is because you opened the F4 menu at some point.
-This is a known issue and can be easily fixed by switching in/out of fullscreen (alt+enter).

 ### Can I make my own version?
 Yes.

-#
+### Is there Linux support?

+The official version of the mod does not support Linux at this point in time, but several people have made forks in the past which reportedly worked.
+You may be able to fin them by using the discord search feature.

 ![alt text](https://github.com/fangdreth/MBAACC-Extended-Training-Mode/blob/NewReadMe/Images/changelog.png?raw=true)

-+ Uses DLL injection now in addition to the old external EXE

-+ Frame data improved
-  + Exact health, red health, guard bar, and guard quality values on-screen
-  + Color Guide has been created to reference the meaning of the labels
-  + Frame data is now written to the screen a la SF6

-+ Reworked Save State controls
-  + Press A on a save slot to delete it
-  + Import and Export Save States
-  + Save States support RNG
-  + Hotkey controls
-    + Save by pressing the hotkey, and delete by holding it
-    + Change active Save Slot

-+ Frame Step
-  + Freeze the game and advance frame-by-frame

-+ Hitboxes
-  + Different styles of drawing and a color blind mode
-  + Option to extend the characters' origin marker fullscreen
-  + Option to highlight the ground

-+ Color Overlay
-  + Idle, Blocking, Hit, Armor, and Throw Protection
-  + Red, Yellow, Green, Blue, Purple, and Black
-  + Toggle on and off with a hotkey

-+ More features to Enemy Reversals
-  + Can be turned off without setting everything to NONE
-  + Reversal out of shield
-  + Reversal with a hotkey

-+ Custom RNG Controls
-  + Pick a custom Seed or a specific RNG value
-  + Can reset every frame or just set it once when resetting training mode

-+ Improved Input Display
-  + Shows E presses
-  + Arcade style similar to Strive

-+ Customization
-  + Configurable hotkeys for many of the training mode functions
-  + Significantly more accurate FPS
-  + Disable the HUD
-  + Disable the background and replace it with a solid color.
-Useful for chroma keying
-  + Disable shadows

-+ Training Display
-  + Improved the accuracy of meter built during a combo

-+ More character specific controls
-  + FMaids Hearts
-  + Ryougi Knife

-+ Et cetera
-  + Helper text has been added to everything in the Extended Settings menu
-  + Fixed a few incorrect moves in Reversals
-  + Improved inputs being dropped in the menu performance
-  + Moved several menus around
-  + Frame advantage is not shown with the FPS counter anymore
-  + Removed random tripping

 # License